PromptLoop: Plug-and-Play Prompt Refinement via Latent Feedback for Diffusion Model Alignment: Implementation Details

 \subsection{Evaluations}

 \textbf{Baselines.} We use the official public PyTorch implementations of DDPO\footnote{\url{https://github.com/kvablack/ddpo-pytorch}} and ReFL\footnote{\url{https://github.com/zai-org/ImageReward}}, training them on the same dataset and reward model as PromptLoop.
 For ReFL on SD1.5, we perform full model fine-tuning, whereas for DDPO and ReFL on SDXL we adopt LoRA-based training.
 Reported performance values correspond to checkpoints where evaluation rewards match those of PromptLoop.
-Qwen2.5-VL-3B is incorporated without GRPO training, relying solely on prompting (including visual feedback and multi-turn refinement), while maintaining the overall framework.
+Qwen2.5-VL-3B and GPT-5 (\texttt{gpt-5-2025-08-07}) are incorporated without GRPO training, relying solely on prompting (including visual feedback and multi-turn refinement), while maintaining the overall framework.
 RePrompt is implemented by removing visual feedback and multi-turn refinement from PromptLoop; reasoning is also omitted to ensure fair comparison under equivalent conditions.
 For Diffusion-DPO\footnote{\url{https://github.com/SalesforceAIResearch/DiffusionDPO}} and NPNet\footnote{\url{https://github.com/xie-lab-ml/Golden-Noise-for-Diffusion-Models}}, we directly used their officially released checkpoints and inference code without modification.
+For DanceGRPO,\footnote{\url{https://github.com/XueZeyue/DanceGRPO}} we reproduce its results using the official training code and dataset, training for 50 epochs with the HPSv2~\cite{wu2023human} reward model.

 \textbf{Metrics.} For the single-reward setting, we evaluate models using ImageReward~\citep{xu2023imagereward}, HPSv2~\citep{wu2023human}, and an aesthetic scoring model~\citep{schuhmann_improved_aesthetic_predictor_2025}.
 These metrics assess prompt alignment, consistency with human preference, and robustness to over-optimization.
 We follow the standard evaluation protocols provided in the public implementations without any modifications.